Siddharth2001-July/tindog/README.md

 # tindog

-Visit this url to see live website https://siddharth2001-july.github.io/tindog/
+Visit this url to see live website (Desktop and mobile friendly) https://siddharth2001-july.github.io/tindog/